drug-design/course/docs/chapters/molecular-similarity.md

 ### Binary and Numerical Descriptors

-Descriptors can be either binary or numerical.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/binary-numerical-descriptors-02ebff92'><i class='fa fa-play' aria-hidden='true'></i></button>Descriptors can be either binary or numerical.
 Binary descriptors or "fingerprints", are binary bit string representations of on/off (1/0) values, each indicating the presence or absence of certain structural features in the molecule.
 Each bit of the fingerprint represents a descriptor, and builds a descriptor vector.
 Storing information in a binary presence/absence format is a computationally very efficient way to handle data.
 Numerical descriptors encode global or local properties of the molecule considered.
 *[nce]: New Chemical Entity: a compound not previously described.